-There may also be return to work implications for tribal employees who have retired from other state pension systems, working for the tribal police departments, and potentially for the tribe.
-For example, the 2008 Early Retirement Factors (ERF) return to work restrictions prohibit a 2008 ERF retiree to return to work for a DRS employer in any capacity without having their pension benefit stopped.26 Currently, it is unclear how the 2008 ERF return to work restrictions would impact a tribe if the tribal police department became a LEOFF Plan 2 employer.
+There may also be return to work implications for tribal employees who retired from other Washington State pension systems.
+For example, the 2008 Early Retirement Factors (ERF) return to work restrictions prohibit a 2008 ERF retiree to return to work for a DRS employer in any capacity without having their pension benefit stopped.
+Currently, it is unclear how the 2008 ERF return to work restrictions would impact a tribe if the tribal police department became a LEOFF Plan 2 employer.
 Specifically, whether the tribe as a whole would be considered a DRS employer as a result of the tribal police department becoming a LEOFF Plan 2 employer.
 If the tribe is considered a DRS employer then all of the tribe's employees would be subject to the 2008 ERF return to work restrictions.
 This issue, for first class cities, is currently being litigated in Romero v.
 Department of Retirement Systems.
-27 Similar to the position tribes would be in if they became LEOFF employers, first class cities are LEOFF employers only; they have their own pension system for other city employees.
+Similar to the position tribes would be in if they became LEOFF employers, first class cities are LEOFF employers only; they have their own pension system for other city employees.
 In Romero, DRS determined that a 2008 ERF PERS retiree was subject to the 2008 ERF return to work restrictions for returning to work for the City of Spokane.
 Mr. Romero argues that the 2008 ERF restrictions do not apply to first class cities because they are not DRS-covered employers.